How do Stosa Kitchens compare with other kitchen brands?

 How do Stosa Kitchens compare to other brands sold by independent kitchen showrooms?

 As mentioned earlier, there are numerous kitchen brands, Italian and others, sold by independent kitchen showrooms.
 These vary considerably in quality.
-Therefore, some are lower-quality than Stosa, some similar quality and some higher-quality.
+Therefore, some are higher-quality than Stosa, some similar and some lower-quality.

 It’s a similar story when it comes to price.
-So, some brands cost less than Stosa, some similar and some more.
+So, some brands cost more than Stosa, some similar and some less.

-Some of the brands that cost less than Stosa, are lower-quality than Stosa.
-However, some are just as good-quality as Stosa.
+Many of the brands that cost less than Stosa are lower-quality.
+However, not all of them are.
+Some are just as good-quality.

 So, how do you find the brands that are comparable in quality to Stosa, but cost less?